James S. Rice: Life and career in California

-James Stephen Rice and his family moved to Orange County, California on 18 January 1877, first residing near the head of Newport Bay in one of the former ranch houses owned by José Antonio Andres Sepúlveda (1803–1875), the owner of Rancho San Joaquin.
+Rice and his family moved to Orange County, California, on 18 January 1877, first residing near the head of Newport Bay in one of the former ranch houses owned by José Antonio Andres Sepúlveda (1803–1875), the owner of Rancho San Joaquin.
 Rice began ranching by working for his brother-in-law James Irvine who had purchased the Rancho San Joaquin from Sepúlveda in 1864 and established the Irvine Ranch.

 In 1878, Rice purchased a small tract of land from Peter Potts in the village of Tustin, shortly after Columbus Tustin laid out the first real estate plats, and he planted Valencia orange trees and Muscat grapes.
 A few years later, he purchased an additional tract of 50 acre and expanded his lucrative agricultural operations.
 In the California real estate boom of 1886–87, he sold off all but 12 acre of his land for development at $4000 per acre, allowing him to build a three-story home on his remaining property.
 Mrs. Coralinn Rice was a noted Orange County socialite frequently hosting performing artists including Helena Modjeska at their home in Tustin.
 Mrs. Coralinn Rice died in 1919.

 Rice was active in politics in Orange County, serving as chairman of the Orange County Democratic Party Central Committee in the early 1920s.
 Rice died on 15 April 1930 at his home in Tustin, and buried at Fairhaven Memorial Park in Santa Ana, California.